 Cherries are healthy, delicious, and come around for just a few months during the year.
 Over the last month, there have been so many ripe and sweet cherries, it makes me happy and sad at the same time.
 I’m glad because they’re finally here, but I know before we blink, these cherries will be gone.
 Nada, no cherries.
 Actually, it’s almost that time.

 So we better preserve at least some of these delicious cherries for later.
-One great way to preserve cherries is by pitting and freezing them.
+Freezing cherries is a great way to preserve this delicious red fruit.

 Why Freeze Cherries

 Freezing fresh produce is a great way to preserve the nutrients and flavor from fruits and vegetables when they’re in season and ripe.
-Here are some good reasons to preserve cherries by freezing:
+Here are some good reasons to freeze cherries:

 - reduce food waste